Cumulocity-IoT/apama-streaming-analytics-docker-samples/README.md

 variables and defaults are set.
 You can see this in more detail by reading the Dockerfile and the embedded commentary.

-You can see that an image has been created like so:
+You can see that an image has been created using this command:

     > docker images

 REPOSITORY        TAG             IMAGE ID            CREATED             VIRTUAL SIZE apama             latest          bd738c940cc9        39 seconds ago      806.4 MB

-But at this point it is just an image, the Docker equivalent of a VM template, not a running process.
+At this point it is just an image, the Docker equivalent of a VM template, not a running process.